-Careers advice, university applications and assistance with arranging work experience, so vital now in applying to university, may be less accessible
+Careers advice, university applications and assistance with arranging work experience are so vital now in applying to university but may be less accessible

-Acceptance within a peer group may potentially be a challenge depending on school attitudes to pupils from independent schools.
+Acceptance within a peer group may potentially be a challenge depending on school attitudes toward pupils from independent schools.

-Reason – Moving from state education into independent education
+Reason – Moving from state education to independent education

-Smaller class sizes giving greater access to individual support
+Smaller class sizes give greater access to individual support

 Broader educational opportunities through the extra-curricular programme.

 School fees, however, it may be an option to apply for a sixth form scholarship or bursary